syk-yaman/plantemoji/README.md

 ![Hardware schematic](/Docs/schematic.png)

-### Work highlights
+### Highlights
  - Sensors are connected to Arduino now due to the availability of many ADC ports compared to HUZZAH.
  - The LCD screen driver was ported from Arduino to work on HUZZAH, the latter has more memory and capability to drive screens compared to Arduino.
  - New MQTT topics added: `moistureCapacitive` for the capacitive sensor and `mood` which is derived from sensor data according to plant profile.
- - [Plant profile](/Code/Huzzah/PlantProfile.h): a file containing the suitable living environment parameters for the desired plant to be monitored.
+ - [Plant profile](/Code/Huzzah/PlantProfile.h): a file containing the suitable living environment parameters for the desired plant.
+The mood of the plant (happy - sad) is determined based on this profile.

 ## Results discusion